By Marika Sboros

 High blood pressure is just one example.
 Most medical doctors don’t know what causes high blood pressure in their patients, says Kendrick.
 At medical school, they learned that in most cases – around 90% – they’ll never know the cause, he says.

-That percentage is probably higher, says Kendrick.
+That percentage is probably higher.
 But whatever the number, he says it’s rare to find a clear, specific cause.
-Here’s the real problem of the medical profession’s ignorance about causes of high blood pressure, as he sees it: Most doctors are not very good at admitting when they haven’t a clue about something.
+The real problem of the medical profession’s ignorance about causes of high blood pressure, as he sees it is ignorance.
+Many doctors are not very good at admitting when they haven’t a clue about something.
 And haven’t ever been.

 Kendrick has a special interest in and extensive clinical experience of cardiovascular disease (CVD) treatment.
 He does research into CVD.
 He also set up the online educational system for the European Society of Cardiology, working with the European Commission.